-CARE's GIE approach is underpinned by the key concepts of CARE's Gender Equality Framework: building agency, transforming structures, and changing relations.
-CARE's GIE approach forms the main impact pathways to delivering on CARE's Impact Goal and comprises of the following areas:
+CARE's Gender in Emergencies approach is underpinned by the key concepts of CARE's Gender Equality Framework: building agency, transforming structures, and changing relations.
+CARE's GiE approach forms the main impact pathways to delivering on CARE's Impact Goal and comprises:

-RGA will continue to help CARE and the sector to understand the different needs of people of all genders, ages, and abilities.
-The analysis from RGAs will be used to inform program design, implementation, and monitoring.
+Rapid Gender Analysis will continue to help CARE and the sector to understand the different needs of people of all genders, ages and abilities.
+The analysis from RGAs will be used to inform program design, implementation and monitoring.
 CARE will continue to localize resources and foster local expertise to conduct RGA.
-This will include supporting future online RGA training, linkages between RGA practitioners around the world, and maintaining RGA technical advisory capacity.
-Systems level work will continue with partners to ensure that RGA is available as standard practice to inform humanitarian.
+This will include supporting future online RGA training, linkages between RGA practitioners around the world and maintaining RGA technical advisory capacity.
+Systems level work will continue with partners to ensure that RGA is available as standard practice to inform humanitarian operations and builds on collective expertise both locally and inclusion of different technical areas.
 CARE will continue to invest in technology to improve the data quality and availability of sex and age disaggregated data.
 Future work will include tracking the impact of RGAs on operations and response for CARE and for the sector.

-WLIE will become a standard part of CARE and partner's humanitarian response.
-There is a planned expansion of WLIE programming to cover all regions and over-time become a critical part of all of CARE's humanitarian programming.
+Women Lead in Emergencies (WLiE) will become a standard part of CARE and partner's humanitarian response.
+There is a planned expansion of WLiE programming to cover all regions and over-time become a critical part of all of CARE's humanitarian programming.
 The findings from the multi-country evaluation will be used to inform future programming and to secure additional funding.
-It will be a key part of the advocacy agenda around the need for women's voice and leadership, working closely with womenled and women's rights organizations.
+It will be a key part of the advocacy agenda around the need for women's voice and leadership, working closely with women-led and women's rights organizations.

-tools.
+CARE is aligning its shelter work with the WLiE steps of: 1.
+Reflect, 2.
+Analyse, 3.
+Co-create 4.
+Act and 5.
+Learn, including adapting tools.
 WLiE engages with existing women's groups in a pre-crisis setting, increasing women's participation in decision making in their community.
 Activities vary from literacy classes to infrastructure improvements and can be seen to directly influence the strengthening of women's voices and the increase of their agency when it comes to shaping how shelter support is delivered.
 By building on WLiE as the foundation for a gender-transformative shelter response, CARE could lead the way for the Global Shelter Cluster with 'Women Lead in Shelter Self-Recovery'.